IgorMichels/Games/README.md

-# Rubiks_Cube
+# Games
-Simulation and solution of Rubik's Cube
+Simulation and solution of some games